 It is - at least on the surface - the less beautiful America and its people that are portrayed through the lyrics and the music.
 The term country music is somewhat misleading.
 The music is not always pure traditional country music.
 It borrows from all possible and impossible origins and has even more branches and twigs.
 There are even spectacular subgenres like "gothabilly" and "death or doom country".
 And the music doesn't always come from the South (Southern Gothic), but from all over U.S. (or Canada, Germany or elsewhere for that matter).
 It's a jumble without precedent.
 This however doesn't constitute any problem at all, since - in Gothic Country, Southern Gothic, Gothic Americana, American Gothic and Dark Americana – there is an extremely permissive view of who, what and why someone or some are included.
 The references in the music are not always traceable backward in time.
 Many artists/bands have probably listened a lot more of Nick Cave than Hank Williams.
 The contemporary music is important.
 Within the genre, old and new music are linked together in an unexpectedly and exciting way.
 This definition defines the mind set in the genre: "Call it real country, retro-country, hardcore country, progressive country, regressive country, independent country, insurgent country, alternative country, neo-traditional country, garage country, Rural Rock and Roll, punk country, cow punk, roots music, roots rock, twangcore, y'allternative, grange (as opposed to grunge), rural contemporary, No Depression, Americana, Cosmic American Music, Gram's crackers, grain elevator music... but whatever it is, it's fabulous and deserves to be played on the radio.
 A lot.
 Adding to the confusion is that this whatever music also encompasses some, but not all, old-time country, bluegrass, folk, rockabilly, surf and roots rock.
 Whatever."
 A pretty good definition.
 Included, but not limited to.
 There is a formal definition of “Gothic Country” in the book by David Goodman "Modern Twang: An Alternative Country Music Guide And Directory": "Extremely laid back style with an intense focus on the supernatural, death, sorrow, and other themes and images found in Southern/Gothic literature."

 Labels are used profusely both diligently and resourcefully, but has more of a function of general consumer information than to include or exclude.
 Having that said, one can get the impression that the music is not particularly beautiful.
 That's wrong, it's the opposite.
 It is difficult to explain why and I will not elaborate any further on that.
 You know it's beautiful when you hear it, right.
 End of story.
 Authenticity is however important.
 If you do not have authenticity, it may be a little harder with the recognition in the community.
 Authenticity is not a quality you have to worry about, believe me.
 In this article series I lift up the most important (but not always the most well-known) artists/bands including geographic location, background, musical origin, mission statement, music style, "label", lyrics, anecdotes, status today and review of best albums and songs and a list of songs to compile (in some cases two CD if the production and quality justifies it).
-I've also added a video player at top right with three videos per artist (official videos, original albums sometimes with a DIY video and live gigs) so you can get the general idea).
+I've also added a video player at top right with three videos per artist (official videos, original albums sometimes with a DIY video and live gigs) so you can get the general idea.
+Edit: for the moment inactivated since it leads to many dead links).
 Some articles are longer, others are rather short with only rudimentary facts depending on my personal preferences.

 To make the articles more readable I will here and there use the term "Gothic Country" even when the terms "Southern Gothic", "Gothic Americana", "American Gothic" and "Dark Americana" are more appropriate.
 Sometimes the term "Underground Country" is used, which covers basically everything that is not commercial, Nashville or radio-friendly so called "dumb country".
 The main source for the articles comes from triangulation of different threads on the Internet and my own amateur "research".
 I can also recommend the book by Brian Hinton "South by South West.
 A road map to alternative country".
 The book contains as many names as a novel by Tolstoy, but has in return a whole section about "Gothic Country".
 A good introduction is also available through the four compilations from the Indiana-based defunct Devil's Ruin Records "The Best of Dark Roots Music": Rodentia (I), Rodentagogue (II), Rodenticide (III) och Rodentum (IV).
 They are out of print and very hard to find.
 Do not underestimate the combination of daily googling and a Paypal account.
 It creates opportunities.